-We use a dictionary-based algorithm on the text of SEC filings to identify firm-level disclosures related to DEI commitments.
-Our approach is similar to many prior studies that use a dictionary to identify topics such as the complexity of financial documents and the underlying tone of the document (e.g., Li, 2008; Loughran and McDonald, 2011, 2014).
+underlying tone of the document (e.g., Li, 2008; Loughran and McDonald, 2011, 2014).
 We provide a detailed explanation of our linguistic approach in Appendix B. To summarize, we construct a dictionary of DEI-related words from several online DEI dictionaries and remove terms with alternative, non-DEI meanings to mitigate the possibility of inadvertently capturing non-DEI discussion.

 Most of our dictionary words relate to racial and gender diversity, which has been the focus of many high-profile DEI efforts (e.g., #MeToo) and corresponds to our underlying measure of diversity.
 However, several words pertain to DEI objectives distinct from racial and gender equity, such as sexual orientation and disabilities.
 To minimize researcher discretion on the measurement construction, we keep all words from the online dictionaries that do not have alternative meanings that are unrelated to DEI, regardless of whether they specifically relate to gender and racial diversity.
-For instances where a keyword has an alternate meaning, we collect all the bigrams with that keyword from our corpus and have research assistants read sentences with the bigram to determine whether it relates to DEI and include those that do.
-We take this holistic approach and include DEI keywords from a broad set of DEI topics because most firms' DEI efforts are not constrained to a particular aspect of DEI (e.g., only focus on gender diversity) but are more general efforts to welcome employees from diverse backgrounds.
-As a result, our DEI dictionary, at worst, only adds (presumably random) noise to our measure of DEI commitment.
+We take this holistic approach because most firms' DEI efforts are not constrained to a particular aspect of DEI (e.g., only focus on gender diversity) but are more general efforts to welcome employees from diverse backgrounds.